MrOneTwo/imagemagick-examples/README.md

-This is currently only one experiment:
+- *swipe_card_animation* - taking 60 frames of animation and mapping its colors using LUT

-- taking 60 frames of animation and mapping its colors using LUT
+- *draw_eye* - generate eye textures for 3D models